cassiomura/cassiomura/README.md

 # :wave: Hi, I'm Cássio

 - 🎒 **Bachelor’s in Mechanical Engineering** from the Polytechnic School of Universidade de São Paulo :brazil:.
-- 🎓 **Master’s in Mathematical Engineering** from Politecnico di Milano 🇮🇹 .
+- 🎓 **Master’s in Mathematical Engineering** from Politecnico di Milano 🇮🇹.
-- :mag_right: Passionate about Numerical Methods for solving complex engineering challenges.
-- 📓 Currently Developing Algorithms using finite element principles to solve engineering problems, with a focus on structural analysis.
+- 📓 I'm currently working on **Finite Element Method** algorithms to solve engineering problems with a focus on structural analysis.

 <!--
 **cassiomura/cassiomura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.